hyperledger-labs/splice/cluster/README.md

     1. [Checking Pod Node Assignments and Memory Usage](#checking-pod-node-assignments-and-memory-usage)
 1. [Updating the Canton Network Deployment](#updating-the-canton-network-deployment)

+Note that operations in this directory require authentication to use Google Cloud APIs.
+If you have `direnv` installed (which you should), you will be asked to authenticate when you change into this directory for the first time.

 ## Available Clusters

 The public Canton Network clusters are currently hosted in Google